DannyVC123/Ex-6-Game/README.md

 ### Lives System - Nov.
 17, 2024

-The player starts out with 3 lives.
-When they collide with a ghost, they lose a life.
+The player starts out with three lives.
+When Pacman collides with a ghost, they lose a life.
 Each time they lose a life, the maze resets, giving Pacman and the ghosts new starting positions.
-When all 3 lives are lost, the game ends.
+When all three lives are lost, the game ends.

+### Pellets and Scoring - Nov.
+17, 2024

+When the game starts, all non-wall tiles contain a pellet.
+If Pacman eats a pellet, his score increases by one point.
+In the original game, Pacman must collect all the pellets to complete the level.
+However, because my game uses dynamic maze generation, some pellets can end up in challenging spots, like dead ends.
+To account for this, the player only needs to collect 300 pellets to win the game.
+Upon reaching this goal, a "You Win" message is displayed, but the player can continue playing the game to achieve a higher score until all three lives are lost.